 There is a product called Neosporin that treats both kinds of impetigo.
-Neosporin is a combination of bacitracin, neomycin, and polymyxin B. None of these antibiotics has any effect on acne bacteria, but together they are very useful for treating impetigo—unless the user is allergic to one or more of the three components of the treatment.
+Neosporin is a combination of bacitracin, neomycin, and polymyxin B. None of these antibiotics have any effect on acne bacteria, but together, they are very useful for treating impetigo—unless the user is allergic to one or more of the three components of the treatment.

 That’s where ampicillin is very useful.
 People who can’t use Neosporin usually can use ampicillin.
 Other antibiotics, especially clindamycin, are needed for treating acne bacteria, but ampicillin treats other disfiguring infections of the skin.

-If you are treating pimples with benzoyl peroxide and they don’t get better, your doctor may suspect (or, better, run a culture to test for) staph or strep infections of the skin.
+If you are treating pimples with benzoyl peroxide and they don’t get better, your doctor may suspect (or, chances are, run a culture to test for) staph or strep infections of the skin.
 Ampicillin won’t do anything for acne, but it may help a great deal with other skin infections.

 Ampicillin is given in capsules, in a liquid form that your drink, or by injection.
 One downside of ampicillin is that it has to be taken at least four times a day.
 The liver breaks down 50% of the ampicillin in the bloodstream every 90 minutes.

 Using both ampicillin and certain other antibiotics at the same time can cause fatal anaphylactic reactions.
-Ampicillin must never be combined with demeclocylcine, doxycycline, minacycline, or tetracycline.
+Ampicillin must never be combined with demeclocycline, doxycycline, minocycline, or tetracycline.
 Three of these four antibiotics are often prescribed for acne.
 It can also interact with aluminum hydroxide from deodorants, vitamin C, aspirin, estrogen, antidepressants, and most modern antibiotics.